 After two and half weeks, I've noticed that the mild bumpy texture on my forehead and chin has considerably improved.
 I also observed some minor improvement in the (very) shallow expression lines around my mouth and between my forehead.

 Thanks to the Kiehl's Retinol Serum, I am now a believer in retinol's anti-ageing effects.
 Because I didn't experience any discomfort, I can confidently say that it was a nice introduction to retinoids.

-The product does have a hefty price point of ~USD96.36 for 50ML.
+The product does have a hefty price point of ~USD89.25 for 50ML.
 However, you're paying for the gentle, precise formulation as well as the glass packaging.
 If you're willing to treat yourself, this is a good option.
-The Kiehl's Retinol Skin-Renewing Daily Micro-Dose Serum is available in the Philippines through the brand's boutiques and Lazada store.
+The Kiehl's Retinol Skin-Renewing Daily Micro-Dose Serum is available in the Philippines through the brand's boutiques, Lazada store, and official website.
 It's also available in Singapore and Malaysia.

 Looking for nourishing cleansing oil?
 Read our review on the Pai Skincare 'Light Work' Rosehip Cleansing Oil.